 If you plan to purchase a fixer-upper or need to make improvements to your existing home, an FHA 203(k) loan may be the perfect rehab loan for you.
-By combining the construction funds with your home mortgage, an FHA 203(k) loan limits your loan closing costs because it’s just one loan that provides you the necessary funds to buy a home and make the desired repairs or improvements on that home.
+By folding the construction costs into your home mortgage, an FHA 203(k) loan limits your loan closing costs with just one loan that provides you the necessary funds to buy a home and make the desired repairs or improvements on that home.

-- Those interested in purchasing a fixer-upper home that’s in need of upgrades, repairs, or larger renovation projects, even if the home is being sold “as is”.
+- Those interested in purchasing a fixer-upper home that’s in need of upgrades, repairs, or larger renovation projects, even if the home is being sold “as-is”.

 - Those who are purchasing a foreclosed property from banks, housing agencies, and government-sponsored enterprises, as well as short-sale properties.

-Homeowners who would like to refinance with today’s low rates and get the funds they’ll need to transform their current home into their dream home.
+- Homeowners who would like to refinance with today’s low rates and get the funds they’ll need to transform their current home into their dream home.

-FHA 203(k) Loan Overview
+Is an FHA 203(k) Loan Right For Me?

-Although some restrictions and special rules apply, 203(k) loans can be used to purchase and refurbish condos1, two-to-four unit properties, and mixed-use properties2, in addition to single-family residences and homes in planned unit developments.
+Although some restrictions and special rules apply, 203(k) loans can be used to purchase and refurbish condos1, two-to-four-unit properties, and mixed-use properties2, in addition to single-family residences and homes in planned unit developments.
 As a top 203(k) lender in the market, HomeBridge can lend you the maximum amount under a 203(k) loan, which is 96.5 percent of the after-improved value*.
 For refinancing, the maximum loan amount is 97.75 percent of the after-improved value**.
 To check the current loan limits by county, visit http://entp.hud.gov or check with your Mortgage Loan Originator for the current limits.

-How the 203(k) Loan Works
+How Does the 203(k) Loan Work?

 HomeBridge is the top 203(k) lender in the nation.
-According to data from the Department of Housing and Urban Development (HUD), HomeBridge ranks No. 1 in the nation for originating 203(k) renovation loans.*** Our Loan Officers are ready and eager to discuss details of this helpful home-financing solution with you.
+According to data from the Department of Housing and Urban Development (HUD), HomeBridge ranks No. 1 in the nation for originating 203(k) renovation loans.*** Our Mortgage Loan Originators are ready and eager to discuss details of this helpful home-financing solution with you.

 The above content is for general informational purposes only and is not provided as professional advice for your specific situation.
 Please speak to a Mortgage Loan Originator to discuss loan options available.